EspressoAdvice.comUpdated April 2026

 Quick answer if you're in a hurry

 Descale every 2-3 months in most UK areas.
-Use citric acid or commercial descaler (not vinegar).
-Follow your machine's manual for specific steps.
-The process takes 30-45 minutes including rinse cycles.
+Use citric acid solution (cheapest) or a commercial descaler (most convenient).
+Not vinegar — it leaves residual taste that takes extensive rinsing to remove.
+Follow your machine's specific descale programme; most modern machines have one.
+Total process is 30-45 minutes including rinse cycles.

 Not sure about your machine setup?